The Best Designs Come From One Prompt

 Routes are semantic fences

-The instruction to put each design on its own route (/1, /2, /3, ...) isn't just file hygiene.
+Putting each design on its own route (/1, /2, /3, ...) isn't just file hygiene.
 It's a structural anchor for the attention mechanism.

 Long generations bleed.
 Concepts from Design 1 leak into Design 3 unless something tells the model "the rules of the previous section ended; a new isolated context starts here."
 Route boundaries do that work.
 They tell the model: fresh component tree, fresh styles, fresh layout language.